 In order to achieve this, it will also be necessary to set up the database on AWS, and the most realistic solution for this is to use Amazon’s RDS (Relational Database Service).
 I’ve recently covered this process in my article Migrating a MySQL database to AWS (with specific focus on RDS).
 You’ll also need to set up a load balancer, most likely an ELB (Elastic Load Balancer), to balance the incoming traffic across the auto-scaled EC2 application instances.
 I’ve recently covered this topic also, in my article Choosing and setting up a load balancer in AWS.
 So have a read through both of those articles to begin with, and below I’ll cover the rest of the process, i.e. auto-scaling the application instances on EC2.

-Continue reading “Migrating an application to AWS with auto-scaled EC2 instances”
+Continue reading “How to migrate an application to AWS with auto-scaled EC2 instances”

 If you’ve been running a web application on just one or two servers which contain your web server, application framework and database, there will likely come a time when you need to scale to cope with higher load from more incoming traffic.
 Whilst the web/application side of things can usually be scaled horizontally across multiple servers without too much trouble, a MySQL database is not so straightforward.